mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 ### Remarks

 In the first timepoints after cell division the daugther cells usually move a lot.
-To reduce the noise when compution a cell division direction, we avarage over the position of the daugther cell in the three time points after cell division.
-This has the effect the the "timepoint of the cell division direction" is t + 2.
-If t denotes last timepoint before cell division.
+To reduce the noise when computing a cell division direction, we avarage over the position of the daugther cell in the three time points after cell division.
+This has the effect that the "timepoint of the cell division direction" is t + 2, if t denotes the last timepoint before cell division.
 This is also the reason why an offset t+2 is used when computing the dynamic spatial registration.

 ## Operations based on the correspondence information